randered/gateway/README.md

 ```
 API_KEY=(Your API key for fixer.io) ;EXCHANGE=gateway (or whatever exchange you have)
 ```

+### The Project will initially generate some data automatically with the DataLoader, so if you want just to test it without calling the external api just comment out the @Scheduled annotation in RatesDataLoaderService.

 ### Verify Messages in RabbitMQ
 - Access the RabbitMQ management interface: